Director: Norm Ferguson

 Donald stars in his first and only very own feature film.
 In the opening scene he receives a large package full of presents.
 Opening the presents leads him to the mild story of Pablo the cold-blooded penguin (narrated by the melancholy voice of Disney-favorite Sterling Holloway), and to the childish story of ‘Gauchito and his flying donkey Burrito’, before it reintroduces Joe Carioca from ‘Saludos Amigos’ (1942).
 Joe takes Donald to Baía, where they dance the samba with Aurora Miranda, nicely blending animation with live action, something that occurs throughout the picture.

-Another package introduces the Mexican rooster Panchito, who sings the theme song, and who takes them on a magic serape ride over Mexico, visiting Mexico City, Veracruz en Acapulco Beach, where Donald plays blind man’s buff with a bunch of girls in bathing suits.
+Another package introduces the Mexican rooster Panchito.
+Together the trio sings the intoxicating theme song, wonderfully animated by Ward Kimball, who regarded the scene as his best work.
+Panchito takes Donald and Joe on a magic serape ride over Mexico, visiting Mexico City, Veracruz en Acapulco Beach, where Donald plays blind man’s buff with a bunch of girls in bathing suits.
 Actually, Donald keeps hunting girls like a hungry wolf throughout the picture.

 ‘The Three Caballeros’ was the second of two ‘Good neighbor policy’ features, focusing on South America, and the second of six compilation features Disney made until returning to real features with ‘Cinderella‘ in 1950.
 When compared to ‘Saludos Amigos’, ‘The Three Caballeros’ is brighter, bolder and more nonsensical.
 It is noteworthy for its bold color design and for its beautiful color book artwork by Mary Blair, which in its modernity looks forward to the fifties (especially in the opening titles, during the train ride and in the Mexican Christmas episode).